Coronavirus guidance for combinable crop deliveries and collections

 Guidance for delivery to port, store and end use destination

-- Take all appropriate steps to minimize person to person contact on site – follow the Governments social distancing recommendations of maintaining a 2m space at all times with other personnel.
+- Take all appropriate steps to minimize person to person contact on site – follow the Governments social distancing recommendations of maintaining minimum distances at all times with other personnel.

 - Ensure all site-specific information is either communicated to visitors prior to delivery or available at point of site entry.
 This includes self-declaration forms which sites may have introduced for visitors.